AppsFlyerSDK/appsflyer-react-native-plugin/Docs/API.md

 ##### <a id="performOnDeepLinking"> **`performOnDeepLinking()`**

 Enables manual triggering of deep link resolution.
-This method allows apps that are delaying the call to `appsFlyer.startSdk()` to resolve deep links before the SDK starts.
+This method allows apps that are delaying the call to `appsFlyer.startSdk()` to resolve deep links before the SDK starts.<br>
+Note:<br>This API will trigger the `appsFlyer.onDeepLink` callback.
+In the following example, we check if `res.deepLinkStatus` is equal to “FOUND” inside `appsFlyer.onDeepLink` callback to extract the deeplink parameters.

 *Example:*
 ```javascript